My Zadar Story – Time Outs, Sunsets & Philosophy

 As I walked back to my hostel with the streetlights guiding my way, I went into my little philosophical phase again.

-I was loving travelling, and I’ve seriously had the best 6 months of my life doing this.
+I was loving traveling, and I’ve seriously had the best 6 months of my life doing this.

 But …(there’s always a but)